ximplementation/ximplementation/README.md

 The `serivce.plus` method invocation will be delegated to `ServiceImplPlusInteger.plus` method if the parameter type is `Integer`, to `ServiceImplDefault.plus` method otherwise; and the `serivce.minus` method will be delegated to `ServiceImplMinusInteger.minus` method if the parameter type is `Integer`, to `ServiceImplDefault.minus` method otherwise.

 ## What it can do
-Generally, it makes you able to change implementation of dependency without creating new dependency chain.
+Generally, it makes you able to change implementation of dependency dynamically without creating new dependency chain.

 For example :